|

 That capability and god-like reason

-Did Shakespeare "intend" all these echoes, scattered throughout the play?
+Did Shakespeare “intend” all these echoes, scattered throughout the play?
 On what level of consciousness did he intend them?
 Was he even consciously aware of them?
 Which ones?
-Whatever the answer, he created these echoes and thousands of others, and its those connections that make the fabric of the play so rich.
-It doesnt serve any purpose to guess at whether, and on what level, he "intended" them.
+Whatever the answer, he created these echoes and thousands of others, and it’s those connections that make the fabric of the play so rich and dense.
+It doesn’t serve any purpose to guess at whether, and on what level, he “intended” them.

-Of course you have to rule out anything that the author couldnt possibly have intended on any level of consciousness.
-(Though poststructuralists will brand me a naif for saying so.)
-It would be useless and spurious, for instance, to suggest an allusion to something that only appears in "Amleth" legends prior to their telling by Saxo Grammaticus.
-Its unlikely that Shakespeare even knew Saxos version, and its beyond unlikely that he knew the earlier legends.
+Of course you have to rule out anything that the author couldn’t possibly have intended on any level of consciousness.
+(Though poststructuralists will brand me a naďf for saying so.)
+It would be useless and spurious, for instance, to suggest an allusion to something that only appears in “Amleth” legends prior to their telling by Saxo Grammaticus.
+It’s unlikely that Shakespeare even knew Saxo’s version, and it’s beyond unlikely that he knew the earlier legends.

 How Many Children Had Lady Macbeth?

-So Im with Knights in disdaining the rambling discourses on Shakespeares noble characters that are scattered through the Romantic era and beyond.
-(Knights speaks of them as "pseudo-critical investigations that are only slightly parodied by the title of this essay.")
-Shakespeares characters are not real people, or our friends, but dramatic, literary, and poetic entities that illuminate our lives and thoughts through their words and actions.
+So I’m with Knights in disdaining the rambling discourses on Shakespeare’s noble characters that are scattered through the Romantic era and beyond.
+(Knights speaks of them as “pseudo-critical investigations that are only slightly parodied by the title of this essay.”)
+Shakespeare’s characters are not real people, or our friends, but dramatic, literary, and poetic entities that illuminate our lives and thoughts—and each other’s—through their words and actions.

 At the same time, in this book I venture into areas that Knights would no doubt have scoffed at.
-When I surmise that Hamlets "continual practice" at fencing 5.2.143 must have been with the officers of the guard, and then with the pirates, Im crossing the line that Knights drawsentering that area of surmise which assumes a world beyond what the play states explicitly.
-(Knights might have given nodding credence to the evidence from Plutarch that I cite in Chapters One and Five, on Caesars time with the pirates and its similarity to Hamlets.)
+When I surmise that Hamlet’s “continual practice” at fencing 5.2.143 must have been with the officers of the guard, and then with the pirates, I’m crossing the line that Knights draws—entering that area of surmise which assumes a world beyond what the play states explicitly.
+(Knights might have given nodding credence to the evidence from Plutarch that I cite in Chapters One and Five, on young Caesar’s time with the pirates and its similarity to Hamlet’s.)

 But this returns us to the notion of coherence, and authorial intent.
-Its patently clear to me that Shakespeare conceived a whole world of Hamlet, most of which he tells us about in the text of the play.
-Theres no other way he could have built the cohesive chronology described in Chapter Two, or coordinated the characters, motivations, and actions of this huge work so convincingly.
+It’s patently clear to me that Shakespeare conceived a whole world of Hamlet (perhaps over a decade or more), most of which he tells us about in the text of the play.
+There’s no other way he could have built the cohesive chronology described in Chapter Two, or coordinated the characters, motivations, and actions of this huge work so convincingly.

 But the edges of that world are not sharp and distinct.
-When Polonius tells Ophelia that he has heard (from some unnamed sources) that Hamlet "hath very oft of late/Given private time to you, and you yourself/Have of your audience been most free and bounteous", 1.3.99 do those audiences become part of that world, worthy of consideration and discussion?
+When Polonius tells Ophelia that he has heard (from some unnamed sources) that Hamlet “hath very oft of late/Given private time to you, and you yourself/Have of your audience been most free and bounteous”, 1.3.99 do those audiences become part of that world, worthy of consideration and discussion?
 Can we surmise that those audiences included fond words between the two?
-When Hamlet speaks to Horatio of "the circumstance/Which I have told thee of my fathers death," 3.2.40 dont we have to assume they have had a conversation that we werent privy to?
-Or take the discussion of the Elizabethan War of the Theaters between Hamlet, Rosencrantz, and Guildenstern.
-2.2.254 The text doesnt tell us explicitly that Shakespeare is referring to that war, or actually engaging in a skirmish, but he is certainly doing both.
+When Hamlet speaks to Horatio of “the circumstance/Which I have told thee of my father’s death,” 3.2.40 don’t we have to assume they have had a conversation that we weren’t privy to?
+Or take Hamlet, Rosencrantz, and Guildenstern’s discussion of the Elizabethan ”poet’s war” between competing playwrights and acting companies.
+2.2.254 The text doesn’t tell us explicitly that Shakespeare is referring to that war, or actually engaging in a skirmish, but he is certainly doing both.

-Theres certainly more than one place in this book where Ive skirted the imperfect boundary between what Shakespeare might and could not have intended.
-But I hope Ive stayed on the reasonable side of certainty.
-I was more than tempted in more than one case, for instance, to cite the 1586 performances at Elsinore by Kemp, Bryan, and Pope, who by 1594 were members of Shakespeares company.
-Its certainly possible that Will was part of their company by that time, and accompanied them as an apprentice on the trip.
-Its even more likely that he received direct report from them.
-But theres absolutely no evidence of either.
-So theres one lure, at least, that I didnt rise to.
+There’s certainly more than one place in this book where I’ve skirted the imperfect boundary between what Shakespeare might and could not have intended.
+But I hope I’ve stayed on the reasonable side of certainty.
+I was more than tempted in more than one case, for instance, to cite the 1586 sojourn and performances at Elsinore by Kemp, Bryan, and Pope, who by 1594 were members of Shakespeare’s company.
+It’s certainly possible that Will was part of their company by that time, and even accompanied them (as an apprentice?) on the trip.
+It’s even more likely that he received direct report from them.
+But there’s absolutely no evidence of either.
+So there’s one lure, at least, that I didn’t rise to.

 The Journey Is the Reward

-The journey Ive taken, and that I continue to take, is centered on the framework of chronology that is both blatantly obvious and subtly hidden in Hamlet.
-As far as I can find, nobody has tackled the workmanlike task of sorting out that chronology in a systematic way.
-So after exploring the issue of Hamlets age in Chapter One, in Chapter Two I lay out the whole chronology of the playwho does what and when.
+That journey is centered on the framework of chronology that is both blatantly obvious and subtly (even deviously) hidden in Hamlet.
+So after exploring the issue of Hamlet’s age in Chapter One, in Chapter Two I lay out the whole chronology of the play—who does what and when.
 Then in the remaining chapters I turn to the really interesting stuff: the implications of those words and actions.
 What do they tell us about the play, and ultimately about ourselves?
-In the appendices youll find more detailed inquiries into some curious areas that I couldnt resist, but that would have clogged up the first five chapters.
+In the appendices you’ll find more detailed inquiries into some curious areas that I couldn’t resist, but that would have clogged up the first five chapters.

 For This Relief Much Thanks